 As a public body, the Council is subject to the provisions of the Freedom of Information Act 2000 (“FOIA”) and Environmental Information Regulations 2004 (“EIR”) in respect of information it holds (including third-party information).
 Any member of the public or other interested party may make a request for information.

-The Council shall treat all Suppliers ' responses as confidential during the procurement process.
+The Council shall treat all Suppliers responses as confidential during the procurement process.
 Requests for information received following the procurement process shall be considered on a case-by-case basis, applying the principles of the FOIA or the EIR.

 While the Council aims to consult with third-party providers of information before it is disclosed, it cannot guarantee that this will be done.